datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Dreams pass into the reality of action.
-From the actions stems the dream again; and this interdependence produces the highest form of living. - Anaïs Nin
+    ## Men in general judge more from appearances than from reality.
+All men have eyes, but few have the gift of penetration. - Niccolò Machiavelli

 ![](assets/footer.svg)